 The Japanese master choreographer and multitalented artist Saburo Teshigawara will be staging Jean-Philippe Rameau’s opéra-ballet Pygmalion this summer.
 Swedish director Pia Forsgren will be creating The Siblings of Mantua, a newly written Baroque opera with some of the leading artists of the contemporary arts.
-Tickets to both productions go on sale on 23 February.

 "We've invited artists with very distinguished careers within the contemporary performing arts to create something new in our unique theatre environment."
 Sofi Lerström, artistic and managing director